Dodgers vs. Padres Player Props Betting Odds

-Player props are available for Xander Bogaerts and Max Muncy, among others, when the San Diego Padres host the Los Angeles Dodgers at PETCO Park on Saturday at 8:40 PM ET.
+Player props are available for Xander Bogaerts and Freddie Freeman, among others, when the San Diego Padres host the Los Angeles Dodgers at PETCO Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!